 As visitors entered the stand, an informal seating area with wall-mounted departure and arrival style plasma TV screens showed delegates details about the cancer drug Onglyza.

-Walking on through the security gate, visitors proceeded onto a custom built aircraft simulator, took their seat and buckled up for the ride.
+Walking on through the security gate, visitors proceeded onto a custom built aircraft simulator, took their seat and buckled up ready for take-off.
 For the next ten minutes ‘passengers’ would be totally immersed in a presentation never seen before – as the simulator bumped and swayed along its journey, the ‘flight’ charted its course through the human body following the path of an Onglyza pill.

 At the front of the cockpit there was an integrated TV showing the journey, and completing the sensory effect, further TVs were integrated into the side windows of the simulator showing synchronised moving images giving a real effect of motion.